mrprkr/react-component-icons/README.md

 SVG icons wrapped as react-components for easy styling

 Why use component icons?
-- Easily resizable, vector graphics
+- Easy vector graphics for common UI icons
-- Change the color with prop
+- Change the color and size using props
 - ES6 module imports (only import what you need and save load time)
+- Typescript types
 - More accessible with alt tags

 Advantages over other libraries: